 - It is a violation of federal law for Credit Systems International to report inaccurate or incomplete information on your credit report.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Credit Systems International may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Credit Systems International must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.

 Politely tell Credit Systems International it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Record their phone calls.
 If you must deal with a debt collection agency on the phone, record them.
 Thirty-five states and the District of Columbia allow you to record your phone conversations secretly.

 In the other 15 states, you can record with the other party’s permission.
 If you tell the debt collector you intend to record, and they keep talking, consider it permission.
 They will usually hang up.